-In addition to the core modules, students completing the LLB (Hons) Law degree will select further optional modules, examples of which you can see below.
+In addition to their seven core modules, students completing the LLB (Hons) Law degree will select up to eleven further optional modules (with a choice from typically over 40 modules).
 The modules on offer reflect the research interests and specialisms of the academic staff, who are at the forefront of developments in these areas.

 - + Civil Litigation and Dispute Resolution

 - + Company Law

 - + Competition Law

+- + Contemporary Crime Problems

 - + Contemporary Issues in Policing

+- + Contemporary Issues in the Legal Profession

 - + Crime and the Media

-- + Crimes and the Harms of Power
+- + Crimes of Power

 - + Cybercrime and Cybercriminality

 - + Dissertation

 - + Drugs, Crime & Society

 - + Employment Law

 - + Environmental Law

 - + EU Law

 - + Evidence

 - + Family Law

 - + Hate Crime

 - + Health Care Law and Ethics

 - + Human Rights and Civil Liberties

 - + Immigration and Asylum Law

 - + Inheritance Law: Wills and Succession

 - + Intellectual Property Law and Policy

 - + International Human Rights Law

+- + International Law

-- + Law, Ethics and Society
+- + Law and Religion

 - + Legal Advice Clinic

 - + Mass Atrocities and War Crimes

 - + Organised Crime

 - + Principles of Commercial Law

+- + Prisons, Punishment and Society

 - + Private International Law

 - + Sex Crimes and Sexual Offending

 - + StreetLaw